 Last night, I watched the movie “Coach Carter”.
 It is a movie about a tough basketball coach in a tough school that instills respect and educational standards into students that normally don’t have any hope.
+If you are a basketball enthusiast, then you can click here to learn more.
 It is a real positive story and teaches about hard work, expectations, consequences and respect.
 It stresses education over basketball.
 This is the guy who cancelled games because the team didn’t maintain a 2.3 grade point average.

 One of the side stories in this movie is that one of the star basketball players finds out that his girlfriend is pregnant.
 She fully intends on having the baby.
 In fact, there are scenes where she has bought the baby shoes and a scene where her and her girlfriends are trying to figure out a name for the baby.
 The basketball player, having already accepted his role as father is trying to come to grips with his new situation.
 Before Coach Carter entered his life, he never thought of college.
 Now that he was taking steps in the classroom to become successful, college looked like a possibility.
 He started looking at a future that was totally different than the mentality of the neighborhood he grew up in.
 Here he was working hard so that there may be a possibility of college in his future and he was wondering how he was going to go to college and support a girlfriend and baby at the same time.
 When he confronted his girlfriend about this, she was in denial.
 He asked her, “You want to go to Junior College, how are you going to go to college with a baby?
 How are you going to take care of the baby and go to school?
 You have it all figured out, so after you have the baby – then what?”
 He wanted her to take a look at a bigger world.
 To step back and see long term and not so short term.
 When they both did, a baby didn’t look so attractive.